bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsCGL.md

 end
 ```

-Finally, for the methods in `PeriodicOrbitTrapProblem` to work, we need to redefine the following method.
+Finally, for the methods in `Trapeze` to work, we need to redefine the following method.
 Indeed, we disable the use of scalar on the GPU to increase the speed.

 ```julia
 import BifurcationKit: extractPeriodFDTrap